Retro Rocket OS

 If you’re writing a library on top of this model, the guidance is simple: choose array lengths deliberately, REDIM at known boundaries (not per-iteration), prefer POP/PUSH near the end of the array when you can minimize movement, and remember that string slots are real ownership boundaries, not just views.

-Reflection and scope in one paragraph
+Reflection and scope

 It’s a tiny model, but it covers parameters, locals, globals, and reflective tools consistently.

-• Axis-aligned blits use fixed-point stepping.
+• Axis-aligned scaled blits use fixed-point stepping.

 • Arbitrary quads use a homography and rasterize with incremental numerators (perspective-correct).